k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: remove Goblin King template from quest nemesis block
 - Tortle encyclopedia entry
 - Add goblin shaman monster to Goblin Town
+- Only certain types of monsters can randomly spawn in Goblin Town